Which of the following is the first step in the process of hypoth... | Channels for Pearson+

 1

-Understand that hypothesis testing is a structured process used to make decisions or inferences about a population based on sample data.
+Understand the purpose of hypothesis testing: Hypothesis testing is a statistical method used to make decisions or inferences about a population based on sample data.

-The first step in hypothesis testing is to clearly state the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis typically represents the status quo or no effect, while the alternative hypothesis represents the claim or effect being tested.
+Identify the first step in hypothesis testing: The first step is to clearly state the null hypothesis (H₀) and the alternative hypothesis (H₁).
+The null hypothesis represents the assumption that there is no effect or no difference, while the alternative hypothesis represents the claim being tested.

-Ensure that the null and alternative hypotheses are mutually exclusive and collectively exhaustive, meaning they cover all possible outcomes and cannot both be true simultaneously.
+Explain the importance of stating hypotheses: Clearly defining H₀ and H₁ ensures that the test is focused and provides a basis for evaluating the evidence provided by the sample data.

-After defining the hypotheses, proceed to determine the level of significance (α), which represents the probability of rejecting the null hypothesis when it is actually true.
-Common values for α are 0.05 or 0.01.
+Clarify the role of the other steps: Determining the level of significance, calculating the test statistic, and making a decision to reject or not reject the null hypothesis are subsequent steps in the hypothesis testing process.

-Once the hypotheses and significance level are established, the next steps involve collecting data, calculating the test statistic, and making a decision to reject or fail to reject the null hypothesis based on the evidence.
+Highlight the sequence: Emphasize that stating the null and alternative hypotheses is the foundational step that guides the entire hypothesis testing process.

 Watch next